cakephp/docs/en/models/associations-linking-models-together.rst

 The main difference between hasMany and HABTM is that a link between models in HABTM is not exclusive.
 For example, we're about to join up our Recipe model with a Tag model using HABTM.
-Attaching the "Italian" tag to my grandma's Gnocci recipe doesn't "use up" the tag.
-I can also tag my Honey Glazed BBQ Spaghettio's with "Italian" if I want to.
+Using tomatoes as an Ingredient for my grandma's spaghetti recipe doesn't "use up" the ingredient.
+I can also use it for for a salad Recipe.

 Links between hasMany associated objects are exclusive.
 If my User hasMany Comments, a comment is only linked to a specific user.
 It's